BabySid/sid-desktop/README.md

 It should be noted that this software is built purely for personal interest and can be used for learning and communication.

+# Note
+A new flutter-based version is being developed recently, so the current fyne-based version is temporarily stopped from updating.
+But still welcome to have try and give feedback.

 # ScreenShorts
 <div align="center">
   <table cellpadding="0" cellspacing="0" style="margin: auto; border-collapse: collapse;">